anebz/cloud/Accreditations/aws_developer_associate.md

 * Lambda has a limit to the number of functions that can run simultaneously in a region.
 Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.
 Avoid recursion!
 * Maximum RAM is 10GB

+Make sure the dependencies are included in the deployment package to improve startup time

 > Monitoring and security

 With **step functions** you can visualize serverless applications, they automatically trigger and track each step so if something goes wrong you can track what went wrong where.
 With step functions you can track flows executed by Lambda functions, and you can control multiple Lambda functions.
 With Step functions state machines you can orchestrate the workflow